egandavidpatrick-del/AutoRegisterUpdater/README.md

 The Auto Document Issue Register Updater demonstrates this approach by combining **PDF drawing discovery and validation, Excel register integration, document revision management, recipient management, issue controls and automated PDF generation** into a single desktop workflow.

-The application is designed to work alongside existing project documentation and file-system processes rather than requiring organisations to replace their established register format or introduce a new document-management platform.

 ### Repository Scope

 > The production application was developed as a bespoke solution and its source code is therefore private.
 This repository provides the technical documentation, application screenshots, user guide and video demonstration material for the solution.